tobiasnelsen/latex-presentation-sample/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 Sample latex presentation to show basic latex presentation features.
-If you like what you see, you might use this as a starting point to create your own latex presentation!
+If you like what you see, you might want to use this as a starting point to create your own latex presentation!

 Compile the latex presentation `presentation.tex` into a PDF file
 + by (recommended) using a Latex editor of your choice